 Traditional Performance Management approach is broken!

 Experts believe that old school performance management approach is inaccurate and unfair, as it limits managers and HR to a time-consuming review process and does not yield clear improvements in organizational or individual performance.
-It has been more about measuring employee performance to meet ranking purpose, rather than focusing on employee development.
+It has been more about measuring employee performance to meet ranking purposes, rather than focusing on employee development.

 Gallup states that the cost of lost time spent on traditional approaches to performance evaluations is estimated to range from $2.4 million to $35 million per year for a company with 10,000 employees.
 In 2016, Accenture estimated spending over 2 million hours on performance evaluations alone.

 To avoid cost of lost productivity and overhead costs, quite a few organizations are transitioning to modern performance management.
 But before redesigning the existing systems, it is necessary to understand organizational and individual needs.